 Activities that fall within gambling or “gaming” as defined in the Gaming & Lotteries Act 1956.

 How other/previous funding impacts an application to the programme

-Individuals are eligible to apply for, or be in receipt of, at any given time, ONLY ONE of the following supports awarded through public bodies: Enterprise Ireland New Frontiers stipend, Enterprise Ireland HPSU Start Feasibility, Food Works, Enterprise Ireland Pre-Seed Startup Fund, Local Enterprise Office (LEO) Feasibility, Commercialisation Fund, or Údarás na Gaeltachta Feasibility.
+Individuals are eligible to apply for, or be in receipt of, at any given time, ONLY ONE of the following supports awarded through public bodies: Enterprise Ireland New Frontiers tax-free allowance, Enterprise Ireland HPSU Start Feasibility, Food Works, Enterprise Ireland Pre-Seed Startup Fund (PSSF), Local Enterprise Office (LEO) Feasibility, Commercialisation Fund, or Údarás na Gaeltachta Feasibility.

 Applicants are required to disclose any funding either received or applied for at the time of their application to Phase 2 of the New Frontiers programme.
 If funding has been applied for, or previously received, by a co-founder this information should also be declared on the application form.